Kesong puti: Production

-Most kesong puti is made by direct acidification, similar to numerous other cheeses like queso blanco, paneer, ricotta, mascarpone.
+Most kesong putî is made by direct acidification, similar to numerous other cheeses like queso blanco, paneer, ricotta, mascarpone.
 It is usually made with carabao milk, but it can also use goat or cow milk, though the latter has lower yields.

-The most common way of making homemade kesong puti is by heating (but not boiling) fresh strained carabao milk with one to four teaspoons of salt for about ten to fifteen minutes while stirring constantly.
+The most common way of making homemade kesong putî is by heating (but not boiling) freshly strained carabao milk with one to four teaspoons of salt for about ten to fifteen minutes while stirring constantly.
 The ideal temperature is around 72 to 75 °C, as long as it does not reach 95 °C and above.
 Higher temperatures will denature the proteins, resulting in slower or even no curdling.
 This also pasteurizes the milk, destroying pathogens and allowing the cheese to last longer.
-Around a fourth of a cup of vinegar or citrus juices (or both) are then added to induce coagulation.
+Around a quarter cup of vinegar or citrus juices (or both) are then added to induce coagulation.
 It is left to curdle for around 30 minutes to an hour.
-The curds are strained with a cheesecloth (katsa) leaving the soft gelatinous-like version of kesong puti.
-It can be further pressed and molded to squeeze out more whey if desired.
+The curds are strained with a cheesecloth (katsâ) leaving the soft gelatinous-like type of kesong putî.
+It can be further pressed and moulded to squeeze out more whey if desired.
 In commercial versions, the salt is usually added after the curdling either through manual mixing or by soaking the cheese in weak brine solutions.

 An alternate way of making kesong puti is with rennet dissolved in a small amount of water.
 The rennet can either be vegetable-based or from ruminant stomachs.
 The steps are similar to the vinegar or citrus method but requires that the milk be cooled after it is taken off the heat, ideally to 40 to 45 °C. This is because rennet is deactivated at higher temperatures, while lower temperatures result in slow or no coagulation.
 Like in the previous method, it is left to coagulate for 30 minutes to an hour.
 The curds are strained then cut into small cubes and left to stand for another 15 minutes to allow more moisture to seep out.
 This method results in more curds and a firmer type of cheese once pressed.
-It is the method used by the Philippine Carabao Center kesong puti.
+It is the method used by the Philippine Carabao Center.

-Kesong puti made with rennet is similar to the Italian mozzarella di bufala.
-It lacks the sour vinegary smell that usually characterizes the vinegar or citrus versions.
+Kesong puti made with rennet is similar to mozzarella di bufala.
+It lacks the sour smell present in types made with vinegar or citrus juice.